Scottish foods: Fabulous Scottish cuisine to enjoy

 Food was sweetened with honey.
 Though some sugar was brought back to Britain by knights after the Crusades, it was a rare luxury until the 1600s.
 These days the best Scottish food harks back to the days of fresh from the fields, seasonal foods and innovative cooking.

-Typical food in Scotland includes dishes that have become famous including the national dish of Scotland Haggis, deep-fried Mars Bars, tatties and neeps, and Cranachan.
+Typical food in Scotland encompasses the most famous Scottish food including the national dish of Scotland Haggis, deep-fried Mars Bars, tatties and neeps, and Cranachan.
 This list of Scottish food and drink has 53 dishes you should try on your Scottish culinary travels.
 Scottish food traditions are part of the culture of this incredible county and the best food in Scotland will delight you.

 The Scots tend to prefer a hearty breakfast to start the day and usually that will be porridge or once in a while a Full Scottish Breakfast.
 Scottish main dishes tend to be meat and potato based, prepared simply with good ingredients.